-Editor's note: The list of UE Member filtering criteria and their corresponding actions are FFS.
+Editor's note: The list of Member UE filtering criteria and their corresponding actions are FFS.

 Editor's note: Each Filter Criteria may add a new clause where the specific procedures for such filter criteria are described.
 For example:"4.15.13.3 Specific procedure for criterial foo".

-4.15.13.3 Specific procedure for QoS UE member filtering criteria
+4.15.13.3 Specific procedure for QoS Member UE filtering criteria

 4.15.13.3.1 General

-An AF may invoke Nnef_UEMemberSelectionAssistance_Subscribe service operation with a QoS filtering criteria for receiving a list of UEs that match or exceed such criteria.
+An AF may invoke Nnef_MemberUESelectionAssistance_Subscribe service operation with a QoS filtering criteria for receiving a list of UEs that match or exceed such criteria.

 In addition to the mandatory parameters, the AF also includes in the request: